neptune-mutual-blue/protocol/docs/CoverUtilV1.md

 ### getCoverPoolSummaryInternal

-Returns the values of the given cover key
+Returns a summary of the given cover pool.
+ Warning: this function does not validate the cover key supplied.

 ```solidity
 function getCoverPoolSummaryInternal(IStore s, bytes32 coverKey, bytes32 productKey) external view